STulling/portfolio/content/post/hacking-embedded-devices.md

 [0x88, 0x4e, 0x90]
 ```

 Hmmmmmm....
 That's really strange.
-The likely explanation is that this technique can be noisy because the chip is still attached to the PCB, this means that **our SPIDriver is also powering the rest of the board**, so we are talking to the chip at the same time as the CPU is.
+The likely explanation is that this technique doesn't work because the chip is still attached to the PCB, this means that **our SPIDriver is also powering the rest of the board**, so we are talking to the chip at the same time as the CPU is.
 This means that we are getting some garbage data back.
 - A possible fix for this is pulling the reset pin of the CPU low, which should stop it from interfering with our communication.
 However, as someone who is terrible at soldering, lets not even attempt to deal with the even smaller pins on the CPU.
 - Another probably even smarter fix in hindsight is to just wait for the CPU to boot up and then read the flash chip and go to idle, and then talk during the downtime.
 However, I didn't think of this at the time.

 ### Eavesdropping

 Lets use the lesson learned from trying to talk to it directly and try to eavesdrop on the communication between the CPU and the flash chip.
 We we're already accidentally doing that anyway.
-To do this we keep the same setup as before and switch out the SPIDriver for a [logic analyzer](https://nl.aliexpress.com/item/1005005357814678.html?spm%253Da2g0o.productlist.main.13.4b263dceNws6U4%2526algo_pvid%253D1443ccb4-9247-4b2b-bc7f-e72a9fc33cdc%2526aem_p4p_detail%253D202307020817102827198594201600011524413%2526algo_exp_id%253D1443ccb4-9247-4b2b-bc7f-e72a9fc33cdc-6%2526pdp_npi%253D3%2540dis%2521EUR%25216.08%25215.47%2521%2521%2521%2521%2521%254021021aa216883110301477062d0753%252112000032732028934%2521sea%2521NL%25211866391656%2526curPageLogUid%253D4AQ4Y776oOl0%2526search_p4p_id%253D202307020817102827198594201600011524413_7)[^9].
-This allows us to see the communication between the CPU and the flash chip.
+To do this we keep the same setup as before and switch out the SPIDriver for a [logic analyzer](https://nl.aliexpress.com/item/1005005357814678.html?spm%253Da2g0o.productlist.main.13.4b263dceNws6U4%2526algo_pvid%253D1443ccb4-9247-4b2b-bc7f-e72a9fc33cdc%2526aem_p4p_detail%253D202307020817102827198594201600011524413%2526algo_exp_id%253D1443ccb4-9247-4b2b-bc7f-e72a9fc33cdc-6%2526pdp_npi%253D3%2540dis%2521EUR%25216.08%25215.47%2521%2521%2521%2521%2521%254021021aa216883110301477062d0753%252112000032732028934%2521sea%2521NL%25211866391656%2526curPageLogUid%253D4AQ4Y776oOl0%2526search_p4p_id%253D202307020817102827198594201600011524413_7).[^9] This allows us to see the communication between the CPU and the flash chip.
 We also switch from a python script to [PulseView](https://sigrok.org/wiki/PulseView), which is a tool for analyzing logic analyzer data.
 Also I needed the board to boot normally, so I had to attack all the wires back to the board and then boot.
 This is what the setup looks like:

 ![Logic analyzer v1 setup](cassida/ShitSetup.PNG)

 ![Output v1](cassida/logic_analyzer_output.PNG)

 We're reading some bits going up and down, so that's good.
 But it looks a bit scrambled.
-We're **expecting a clear clock signal** to delineate the bytes[^10], but we are seeing no such thing.
+We're **expecting a clear clock signal** to delineate the bytes,[^10] but we are seeing no such thing.
 We see a regular-ish pattern on the 4th channel but it's switching slower than the clock speed we expect.
 My hypothesis was that we are sampling too slow, which is why we are getting a mangled clock speed.
 There's probably some very clever math to figure out what the real clock speed is, but I'm not that clever.
 So I just tried to sample faster.

 The logic analyzer I have can sample at 24MHz, which is a lot lower than the maximal rate of 133MHz the chip supports.
 So I had to put up some money and buy a better logic analyzer.
-I bought a [Kingst LA1010](https://nl.aliexpress.com/item/1005004678997124.html?spm%253Da2g0o.productlist.main.19.4b263dceNws6U4%2526algo_pvid%253D1443ccb4-9247-4b2b-bc7f-e72a9fc33cdc%2526algo_exp_id%253D1443ccb4-9247-4b2b-bc7f-e72a9fc33cdc-9%2526pdp_npi%253D3%2540dis%2521EUR%2521109.73%252165.84%2521%2521%2521%2521%2521%254021021aa216883110301477062d0753%252112000030072936740%2521sea%2521NL%25211866391656%2526curPageLogUid%253D3s2ldTngXZjk)[^11], which can sample at 100MHz (at 3 channels, but we just sample DI, DO and CLK), and also switched to [KingstVIS](http://www.qdkingst.com/en)[^12].
+I bought a [Kingst LA1010](https://nl.aliexpress.com/item/1005004678997124.html?spm%253Da2g0o.productlist.main.19.4b263dceNws6U4%2526algo_pvid%253D1443ccb4-9247-4b2b-bc7f-e72a9fc33cdc%2526algo_exp_id%253D1443ccb4-9247-4b2b-bc7f-e72a9fc33cdc-9%2526pdp_npi%253D3%2540dis%2521EUR%2521109.73%252165.84%2521%2521%2521%2521%2521%254021021aa216883110301477062d0753%252112000030072936740%2521sea%2521NL%25211866391656%2526curPageLogUid%253D3s2ldTngXZjk),[^11] which can sample at 100MHz (at 3 channels, but we just sample DI, DO and CLK), and also switched to [KingstVIS](http://www.qdkingst.com/en)[^12].
 This is what the setup looks like now:

 ![Logic analyzer v2 setup](cassida/setup2.PNG)